 ROAM Fitness at Baltimore International Airport

-Coming soon to the new connector between concourses D and E at Baltimore Washington International Airport is ROAM Fitness, a full-service fitness center for cardio and strength training, stretching and rehabilitation.
+Now open at the connector between Concourses D and E at Baltimore Washington International Airport is ROAM Fitness, a full-service fitness center for cardio and strength training, stretching and rehabilitation.
 State of the art equipment from TechnoGym will populate the space, as well as yoga/pilates mats, a TRX system, stability balls, foam rollers, and resistance bands.
-There will be four individual shower rooms that can be reserved, free of charge, for 15 minutes increments at the registration desk.
-Construction continues on the space as of today, and daily rate information will be available shortly.
+There are four individual shower rooms that can be reserved, free of charge, for 15 minutes increments at the registration desk.

 03 of 05